theRealAph/ScopeLocals/README.md

 lightweight, they align well with the thread-per-request model given new life by virtual threads

-The need for extent locals arose from Project Loom, where threads are cheap and plentiful, rather than expensive and scarce.
-If you only have a few hundred platform threads, maintaining a thread local map seems viable.
-However, if you have _millions_ of threads, maintaining millions of thread local maps becomes a significant burden, both in terms of creating the maps and the memory they occupy.

-Instead of hundreds of platform threads you have millions of virtual threads.
-However, a different model of context is desirable when programming with virtual threads.

-With Project Loom's virtual threads you can keep your beloved thread-per-request model.
-Wouldn't it be terrible if virtual threads carried over the thread locals heavyweight model of inheritability?

-In summary, extent locals fix these problems with:

-* Sharing, not mutation
-* Automatic memory management, not manual

 ## Description

 An extent local variable is a per thread vairable that allows context